Tracking and Mapping in Medical Computer Vision: A Review: Discussion

-\textit{Neural rendering:} Neural networks for rendering such as neural radiance fields~\citep{mildenhallNeRFRepresentingScenes2022} parameterize 3D space as a volume by using an implicit neural representation.
-These can be trained in a per-scene manner using multiple views for reconstruction of deformable scenes, with recent applications in endoscopy~\cite{wangNeuralRenderingStereo2022}.
-Although these are limited currently by having to train on the same scene, the next reasonable question if we generalize them to be conditional implicit functions (such as for flow in~\citet{schmidtFastGraphRefinement2022a}).
-In addition to being limited by requiring training on the same dataset, they can also be slow for inference (each pixel requires multiple evaluations of a multi-layer perceptron (MLP) over samples on rays in 3D space).
+\textbf{Limitations:} Although these are limited currently by having to train on the same scene, the next reasonable question is if we can generalize them to be conditional implicit functions that can be conditioned on the image for inference (such as is performed for flow in~\citet{schmidtFastGraphRefinement2022a}).
+For NeRFs specifically, in addition to being limited by requiring training on the same dataset, they can also be slow for inference (each pixel requires multiple evaluations of a multi-layer perceptron (MLP) over samples along rays in 3D space).
+For Gaussian splatting, inference is fast, but the question then comes down to how well spherical harmonics can represent lighting in the surgical environment.

-More recently, methods have: approached the problem with signed distance fields (SDFs) for better surface representation~\cite{zhaEndoSurfNeuralSurface2023a}, accounted for lighting decay models in endoscopy~\cite{batlleLightNeuSNeuralSurface2023b}, and optimized the training process (by conditioning on projected features from 2D planes) to perform in minutes~\cite{yangNeuralLerPlaneRepresentations2023}.
-That said, inference can still be slow.
-Methods such as Neural Graphics Primitives (NGP~\citet{mullerInstantNeuralGraphics2022b}) or Gaussian splatting for faster rendering~\citep{kerbl3DGaussianSplatting2023a} or Neural Radial Basis Functions (NeuRBF~\citet{chenNeuRBFNeuralFields2023a}) provide promising directions.
-If these are to work, we need to begin quantifying them on real tissue deformation data.
+If these are to be used in clinical applications, we need to begin quantifying them on real tissue deformation data.
 Thus far, these methods use image reconstruction or stereo depth loss (on SCARED~\citep{allanStereoCorrespondenceReconstruction2021}) to qualify their loss, and require pre-defined instrument masks.
 Due to this, there is no way to determine yet if they perform well on tracking problems, so we emphasize that for any clinical application, it is important to have these measurements.

+\textbf{Directions:} We will briefly summarize three possible ways in which neural rendering can be used for medical computer vision.

+\textit{Representing Dynamic Scenes} is important for being able to faithfully represent the environment, and has been addressed in computer vision~\citep{liDynIBaRNeuralDynamic2023}.
+More efficient methods are also being proposed~\citep{xu4K4DRealTime4D2023}.
+Some of these include point-based and conditioning-based representations~\citep{zhouDynPointDynamicNeural2024,chenNeuRBFNeuralFields2023a}, and point-conditioned methods for monocular reconstruction~\citep{dasNeuralParametricGaussians2023}.
+Separately, dynamic neural rendering has been used for creating offline methods for tracking points using full videos~\citep{wangTrackingEverythingEverywhere2023}.
+Using NeRFs can even be used for segmenting regions based on unsupervised segmentation of motion~\citep{yangEmerNeRFEmergentSpatialTemporal2023}, and could be used for methods such as instrument segmentation.